albinebo1/nba-draft-prediction/README.md

 position, NBA Combine measurements, position), predict whether a player will become a **Star**, **Solid** contributor, or **Bust** over their NBA career.

-Everything is reproducible with `random_state=42` baked into every module.
+Everything is reproducible with `random_state=42` used throughout the pipeline.

 ## Project layout